PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Ablation Studies

 \subsection{Principal Component Analysis of Proposition Embeddings}

-This ablation study tests our claim that PlatoLTL achieves generalization by learning a shared structure across related propositions in embedding space, and that existing methods cannot generalize since they do not exploit this structure.
-We perform a principal component analysis (PCA) of the learned proposition embeddings for policies produced using PlatoLTL and the baseline methods, considering both the training propositions and unseen evaluation propositions as described in Appendix \ref{app:experimental_details:train_eval_props}.
+This ablation study tests our claim that PlatoLTL achieves generalization by learning a shared structure across related propositions in embedding space, and that existing proposition-based methods cannot generalize since they do not exploit this structure.
+For \textit{RGBZoneEnv} and \textit{FalloutWorld}, we perform a principal component analysis (PCA) of the learned proposition embeddings for policies produced using PlatoLTL and the baseline methods, considering both the training propositions and unseen evaluation propositions as described in Appendix \ref{app:experimental_details:train_eval_props}.

 Figures \ref{fig:pca_rgb_zone_env} and \ref{fig:pca_fallout_world} present the results.
 Qualitatively, we see that for \textit{RGBZoneEnv}, the PCA for PlatoLTL produces a (slightly deformed) cube for the $\mathsf{at}$ predicate, encapsulating the RGB color space of the colored zones, with excellent interpolation of unseen proposition embeddings.
 For \textit{FalloutWorld}, the PCA for PlatoLTL produces a (deformed yet smooth) plane for the $\mathsf{loc}$ predicate, encapsulating the grid of possible coordinates, and a line (at some distance away from the plane) for the $\mathsf{rad}$ predicate, representing the range of possible radiation intensity thresholds.
 Meanwhile, for the baselines we see no inherent relationship between the embeddings of the propositions, and the PCA looks like noise for both environments.